LayerManager/layman/REST.md

   - *url*: String.
 URL of layer thumbnail.
 It points to [GET Layer Thumbnail](#get-layer-thumbnail).
   - *status*: Status information about generating and availability of thumbnail.
 No status object = thumbnail was successfully generated and it is available.
 - **file**
-  - *name*: String.
+  - *path*: String.
 Path to input vector data file that was imported to the DB table.
 Path is relative to user's directory.
   - *status*: Status information about saving and availability of files.
 No status object = file was successfully saved.
 - **db_table**
   - **name**: String.
 DB table name within PostgreSQL user's schema.
 This table is used as GeoServer source of layer.